nautobot/nautobot-app-version-control/README.md

 ## Installation

-The current Nautobot installation MUST be running a [MySQL](https://nautobot.readthedocs.io/en/latest/installation/#mysql) database.
+The current Nautobot installation MUST be running a Dolt database.

 The version control app can be installed with pip: